wwwebman/react-implicit-auth/src/Methods.md

 I hope you got the idea.
 In this example you see the global component that can react on every login/logout and keep this data in its state.

+### Policy

+The default config which includes application ids for google and facebook has only a demonstration purpose.
+The reason for having it is to save developers time if they haven't their own application registered.
+If a developer has its applications registered the default config might be replaced.

+Using the default config users can be sure that we don't collect,  use, or share any user's data.